 Make sure to throw in some weightlifting and mobility routines to keep your body and bones in the best shape.

-Freshly cooked, wholefood based meals should always form the majority of your diet.
+I always want freshly cooked, wholefood based meals to form the majority of my diet.
 Bosh! provide fantastic, easy to cook, recipes for nutritious Plant-based meals with ingredients that are easy to find in the supermarket.
 There are great tasting free online recipes and printed books.
 I always turn to them when looking for inspiration.
 Especially during Christmas or for a home cooked dinner with friends.

 Nutritionally complete, Vegan-friendly meal replacements, they are currently working on making their bags fully recyclable.
 I drink Huel Black every morning before CrossFit.
 It starts my day with a boost of 40g of complete protein.